Harmelodic/harmelodic.github.io/CONTRIBUTING.md

 This project also uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for theming and additional rendering options.

+## Awesome Nav for MkDocs

+This project also uses [Awesome Nav for MkDocs](https://lukasgeiter.github.io/mkdocs-awesome-nav/) for navigation tweaks, mainly to do with how directory titles appear.

 ## Deploy as GitHub Pages

 In `Settings > Pages`, this repo has been configured to deploy the `gh-pages` branch, using the `/` (root) directory.